 Project Information

-RoboTIPS: Developing Responsible Robots for the Digital Economy
+RoboTIPS: Developing Responsible Robotics for the Digital Economy

 RoboTIPS is an Established Career Fellowship awarded to Marina Jirotka by the EPSRC.
 Project reference: EP/S005099/1.
 It runs from March 2019 to February 2024.
 Alan Winfield is Fellowship Co Investigator.